 After a diagnosis of cancer has been made, your doctor is likely to talk about your diagnosis with the cancer care team they work with.
 This is known as a head and neck cancer MDT (multidisciplinary team).
 You may be asked to attend an appointment where the MDT talks about how best to treat your cancer, and coordinate your treatment and care.
-This team includes experts who will review the diagnosis and tests performed, and considers all parts of your treatment and recovery.
-The purpose of the MDT is to decide on the best treatment for your cancer and to help you regain the best function possible in the long-term.
+This team includes experts who will review the diagnosis, tests performed and considers all parts of your treatment and recovery.
+The purpose of the MDT is to decide on the best treatment for you and to help you regain the best function possible in the long-term.

-Healthcare professionals that are a part of your head and neck cancer MDT Head and neck surgeons specialist doctors who remove cancers in the face, mouth, throat and neck.
+Healthcare professionals that are a part of your head and neck cancer MDT Head and neck specialist doctors who remove cancers in the face, mouth, throat and surgeons neck.
 This includes surgeons with a background in otolaryngology (Ear Nose and Throat), general surgery, maxillofacial surgery, and reconstructive surgery.
 If surgery is required, the head and neck surgeon will carry out the procedure.
-Reconstructive (plastic) surgeons specialist doctors with expertise in reconstructing the head and neck.
+Reconstructive (plastic) specialist doctors with expertise in reconstructing the head and surgeons neck.
 Some head and neck surgeons also do reconstructive surgery, depending on their training and experience.
 Radiation oncologists specialist doctors trained in the use of carefully directed radiation to treat cancer.
+Radiation therapists healthcare professionals who deliver the radiation treatment prescribed by the radiation oncologist.
+Medical oncologists specialist doctors who are experts in the use of medicines like chemotherapy to treat cancer.

-healthcare professionals who deliver the radiation treatment prescribed by the radiation oncologist. specialist doctors who are experts in the use of medicines like chemotherapy to treat cancer. healthcare professionals who work with people who have difficulties speaking or swallowing. healthcare professionals who give food and dietary advice. healthcare professionals who care for the mouth and teeth.
-Mouth care is very important in head and neck cancer, especially if radiation therapy is needed. specialist doctors who are experts in looking at cells under a microscope and determining if they are cancer. specialist doctors who interpret scans such as CT, MRI and PET scans. specialist doctors and nurses who have expertise in managing symptoms and improving quality of life, often in patients where the cancer can't be cured. healthcare professionals who are experts in the care of people with cancer, and work with all members of the cancer care team.
+Speech pathologists healthcare professionals who work with people who have difficulties speaking or swallowing.
+Dietitians healthcare professionals who give food and dietary advice.
+Dentist/oral medicine healthcare professionals who care for the mouth and teeth.
+Mouth specialists care is very important in head and neck cancer, especially if radiation therapy is needed.
+Pathologists specialist doctors who are experts in looking at cells under a microscope and determining if they are cancer.
+Radiology and nuclear specialist doctors who interpret scans such as CT, MRI and PET medicine specialists scans.
+Palliative care team specialist doctors and nurses who have expertise in managing symptoms and improving quality of life, often in patients where the cancer can't be cured.
+Nurses healthcare professionals who are experts in the care of people with cancer, and work with all members of the cancer care team.
 Often, specialist cancer nurses are part of the MDT.
-They will help to plan and coordinate your care. are healthcare professionals who assist people with worries about coping and living with cancer (mental health). are healthcare professionals who provide practical and emotional support to people living with cancer.
+They will help to plan and coordinate your care.
+Psychologists are healthcare professionals who assist people with worries about coping and living with cancer (mental health).
+Social workers are healthcare professionals who provide practical and emotional support to people living with cancer.

-Visit the Head and Neck Cancer Australia website for further information on the health professionals who may be part of your cancer care team.
+Visit the Head and Neck Cancer Australia website for further information on the health professionals who may be part of your cancer care team